MARKETING IN HEALTH CARE ORGANIZATIONS Syllabus

 Upon successfully completing this course, students will be able to:

-- Develop a marketing plan for a specific product, service or program
+- Plan a marketing campaign for a single product line or service

 Introduces students to marketing concepts in health care through readings, guest speakers, small group exercises and individual study.
 Students learn how to conduct a situational analysis, understanding the market and consumer behavior as well as assessing the capabilities of the organization.
 Explores primary and secondary market research techniques.
 Discusses marketing strategy, including positioning and branding, program/service development, pricing, distribution, and promotion.
 Evaluation and measurement methods are explained.